thunderheadone/salesforce-core/README.md

 * Lifecycle Stage - Buttons above the middle of the table will show the Lifecycle Stages specified in the SCJ Configuration Structure along with:
     * other - Those Activity Types that aren't associated with a Lifecycle Stage
     * clear - Remove any filtering and show all Interactions
-* Search Term - This allows you to search by any column in the table, displaying an entry if it contains the serach term in 1 of its columns
+* Search Term - This allows you to search by any column in the table, displaying an entry if it contains the search term in 1 of its columns

 ![Customer History][customerHistory]